 Yamal LNG construction site.
 View of the plant, September 2017

 Concrete piles in the basement of one of the four giant reservoirs that can contain 160,000 m3 of LNG each.

 The indigenous Nenets people live in harmony with nature on the Yamal tundra, keeping alive a centuries-old tradition of reindeer herding.

 Patrick Pouyanné participates in the official ceremony in Sabetta on December 11, 2018, when Yamal LNG reaches full capacity

 Yamal LNG plant, 2018

 Sabetta marine facilities and LNG complex, February 2018

 Better Energy Through Innovation

-- liquefied gas transportation by ice-breaking LNG carriers, the first of which has already accomplished its maiden commercial LNG delivery to Asia via the Northern Sea Route;
+- liquefied gas transportation by ice-breaking LNG carriers, delivering LNG to Asia via the Northern Sea Route;

-- the financing structure of the project, a world’s first on such a scale, based on rouble, yuan and euro, since US-imposed sanctions prevented the shareholders from using a single US dollar.
+- financing structure of the project, the world’s first of such a scale, based on rouble, yuan and euro as US-imposed sanctions prevented the shareholders from using a single US dollar.